Model locks in Titans vs. Colts picks, score prediction for NFL Week 8

-Titans vs. Colts: Where to watch NFL Week 8, betting odds, promos, score prediction for Ward vs. Jones
+Titans vs. Colts: Where to watch NFL Week 8, betting odds, score prediction, promos for Ward vs. Jones

 How to bet Indianapolis Colts vs. Tennessee Titans in the NFL Week 8 matchup on CBS and Paramount+